!––calls the icons from Font Awesome––>Skip to Main Content

 VICULA provides an organization for library directors and selected library representatives from independent colleges and universities in Virginia to:

-Each library will be entitled to one vote in all matters concerning VICULA, cast by the library director or the director’s designated representative.
+Each library will be entitled to one vote in non-financial matters concerning VICULA, cast by the library director or the director’s designated representative.
 These by-laws do not include having a membership fee.

 All officers of VICULA are members of the Association’s Executive Committee Officers include: